clehner/ll.c/README.md

 # ll.c

-ll.c is an implementation of a singly-linked list (stack) in C, featuring a simple API, ease-of-use, and some type-safety.
+ll.c is an implementation of a singly-linked list (stack) in C, featuring a simple API, ease-of-use, and type-safety.

 The API and implementation is inspired by that of [sds](https://github.com/antirez/sds).
 In particular, operations return